From best practice to next practice

 Changing the feedback loops of your organization

 One of the best ways to enable a transformation is to change the feedback loops that make the system so resilient.
 What are the inputs for the system and how are they related to the outputs?
 This may sound vague and abstract, but there is an ‘easy’ way to identify this.
 The best way to describe the feedback loops in a company is to (1) excavate the anecdotes that are being told inside the organization (laying bare the limiting beliefs) and (2) to create new narratives for ambitious change (after the tipping point).
 These stories are mechanisms of feedback.
-And if you are able to change the narratives that are being told in an organization, individual people can start to change incrementally.
-At Minkowski we do this with a tool called Stories for Change that we have developed over the last decade and that I have referenced before.
-And we’re working on a tool to excavate those anecdotes as well.
+If you are able to change these narratives, individual people can start to change incrementally.
+At Minkowski we do this with a tool called Stories for Change that we have developed over the last decade.
+We’re working on a tool to excavate those anecdotes as well.

 When do you know you are close to a point of transformation